everx-labs/everdev/docs/work_with_contracts.md

     Running...
     ```

-4. Verify that the transaction is completed successfully and the tokens are transferred to the recipient’s account: either search for the recipient's address in the [ton.live](https://net.ton.live/) blockchain explorer, or check recipient's account info with tondev:
+4. Verify that the transaction is completed successfully and the tokens are transferred to the recipient’s account: either search for the recipient's address in the [ton.live](https://net.ton.live/) blockchain explorer, or check recipient's account info with everdev:

     ```
-    tondev contract info -a <recipient_address>
+    everdev contract info -a <recipient_address>
     ```

     Viewing contract info does not require keys, and, if the address is specified with the `-a` option, does not require contract files.

     ```
-    tondev contract info -a 0:8a398f150c7eff3927eb23b52af9c5c29a0aca67b49b9ac5e9bdac04e25fefa6
+    everdev contract info -a 0:8a398f150c7eff3927eb23b52af9c5c29a0aca67b49b9ac5e9bdac04e25fefa6

     Configuration